spmadden/SME-Wiki-Content/laws/spms-laws-of-sw.md

 > Every interaction between two systems/entities is an opportunity for a mismatch/error to be introduced.
 > {.is-warning}

-## The 4rd Law: Effective Change Management is Critical to Managing Mental Models
+## The 5th Law: Effective Change Management is Critical to Managing Mental Models
 > * Establish a baseline, sufficiently correct model of the system.
 (This is likely to take a long time.)
 > * Track the small changes against the baseline.
+(These are likely to be quick.)

+## Axiom 5: Humans are Mortal.
+Shocker, I know.
+### Axiom 5.1: Time is a finite currency that can either be "spent" or it can be "invested".
+> Spend (v): To throw away; squander.
+> {.is-info}

+> Invest

 ## The 5rd Law: Forward Progress
 > Always be working towards something larger, bigger, better, faster.